otomad/OtomadHelper/roadmap.md

 - [x] Stacking clips for all tracks.
 - [x] Change the parameters to decimal.
 - [x] Set fade in / fade out by timecode instead of percent.
+- [x] Change the opacity by velocity.

 ### Bring from newer versions / 功能下放
 > These features were originally scheduled to be released in v5.0, but due to the delay in v5.0, some of them had to be brought into v4.0.
 - [x] Replace track events specify separately.
 - [x] Generate multiple tracks at once and apply auto layout tracks effects.
-- [ ] Apply multiple visual effects to clips.
+- [x] Apply multiple visual effects to clips.
+- [x] Sonar Effect.

 ### Coming soon / 即将来袭
 ∅